ksmith6/advanced_lane_finding/README.md

 The binary image thresholding algorithm seems to lack robustness.
 Rather than performing a bitwise `OR` across the various layers, it would be better to somehow combine the layers in a probabilistic fashion (convolving each layer together) and then normalizing.
 This would help to mitigate the effects of a single layer encountering problems.
 For instance, the edge detection channel may report a lot of false positives due to shadows in the roadway, but the Saturation channel may successfully reject those shadows.
 Due to the disagreement, those binary pixels should be treated with more suspicion and have a lower probability of surviving into the final output binary image.

 The lane-pixel-finding algorithm is also brittle.
 This algorithm begs for a Kalman filter or a particle filter to help estimate and track the position of the lane lines from image to image.
-It would also help to smoothen the jumpiness of the polynomial fits.
-The problem is that the image processing is basically starting from scratch on every frame, and it doesn't benefit from any _a priori_ knowledge from the previous frame.
-As a result, jumpiness in the solution is to be expected.
-A Kalman filter, in particular, would help to persist the previous lane markers even if no pixels were detected in that area on the current image.
-Additionally, it would smoothen the updates because the individual frames (measurements) could be de-weighted enough to not introduce jitter into the solution.
+I've implemented a simple smoothing technique with rudimentary rejection of spurious measurements, but a more fully-featured solution like residual editing from Kalman filtering would be simpler to maintain with fewer edges cases.